The Stretch Factor of the Delaunay Triangulation Is Less Than 1.998: Introduction

-Our approach in proving the upper bound on the stretch factor of the Delaunay triangulation is significantly different from the previous approaches~\cite{dobkin0,dobkin,keil0,keil,CGTA}.
-Our approach focuses on the geometry of a ``chain'' of circles in the plane.
+Our approach in proving the upper bound on the stretch factor of the Delaunay triangulation is different from the previous approaches~\cite{dobkin0,dobkin,keil0,keil,CGTA}.
+Our approach focuses on the geometry of a ``chain'' of disks in the plane (the formal definition of the chain is given in Section~\ref{section:prelim}).
 The ``stretch factor'' of a chain can be defined in analogy to that of the Delaunay triangulation.
-We prove an upper bound on the stretch factor of a chain and derive the same upper bound on the stretch factor of the Delaunay triangulation as a special case.
+We prove that the upper bound on the stretch factor of a chain is less than 1.998. \begin{theorem} The stretch factor of a chain of disks $\mathcal{O}$ in the plane is less than $\rho=1.998$. \end{theorem} As a special case of Theorem~\ref{thm:main}, we derive the same upper bound on the stretch factor of the Delaunay triangulation. \begin{corollary} The stretch factor of a Delaunay triangulation $D$ of a set of points $S$ in the plane is less than $\rho=1.998$. \end{corollary}

+Our result has a direct impact on the problem of constructing {\em spanners} of Euclidean graphs~\cite{Bose_onplane}, which has applications in the area of wireless computing (for more details, see~\cite{spannerbook}).
+Many spanner constructions in the literature rely on extracting subgraphs of the Delaunay triangulation (see for example~\cite{bosealgorithmica,levco1,siam10,iitunbounded}) and their spanning ratio is expressed as a function of the stretch factor of the Delaunay triangulation.
+Hence the new upper bound of 1.998 on the stretch factor of the Delaunay triangulation automatically improves the upper bounds on the spanning ratio of all such spanners.

+Another important consequence of our result is that it improves the upper bound of the best stretch factor achieved by plane spanners of the complete 2-D Euclidean graph.
+Previously, the plane spanner with the best known upper bound on the stretch factor is the Triangular Distance Delaunay triangulation by Chew~\cite{chew}, whose stretch factor is 2.
+Our result shows that the Delaunay triangulation has a smaller upper bound of 1.998 on the stretch factor.

+We believe that future research based on our approach will yield further improvements in both upper bound and lower bound, and may eventually lead to the tight bound of the stretch factor of the Delaunay triangulation.
+At the end of this paper, we will discuss possible ways to improve our approach for a better upper bound.
+Following our approach, Xia and Zhang~\cite{fwcg2010} showed an improved lower bound of 1.5932 for the stretch factor of the Delaunay triangulation by giving a sequence of chains with increasing stretch factors.
+It was conjectured in~\cite{fwcg2010} that the tight bound occurs at the limit of the sequence.

 The paper is organized as follows.
 The necessary definitions are given in Section~\ref{section:prelim}.
-The main theorem of the paper is given in Section~\ref{sec:outline}.
+The main theorem of the paper is presented in Section~\ref{sec:outline}.
 There we also discuss the proof strategy and provide an outline of the proof for the main theorem.
 Most of the technical details are captured by two lemmas, whose proofs appear in Section~\ref{section:tech} and Section~\ref{section:main}.
 The paper ends with a discussion on the possible improvements of our approach in Section~\ref{sec:conclu}.